Environment Act 2021: Criticism

 Of the bill as it stood in January 2021, Friends of the Earth said it represented a reduction in protections, rather than an increase; that the proposed environment watchdog will lack teeth and instead needs full independence and enforcement powers; and called for the inclusion of legally binding targets on plastic pollution, and tougher restrictions on single-use plastics.
 "Campaigners and many businesses want to see legally binding short-term targets introduced", rather than only long-term targets; World Wide Fund for Nature want a legally binding target date of 2023 by when UK supply chains will be deforestation free; the National Trust want a January 2021 government "proposal to protect 30% of the UK's land for nature by 2030" enshrined in law in the bill.

 On the proposal to ban plastic exports to developing countries, the Green Alliance said the UK already has that power, and an obligation to use it under the Basel Convention, an international treaty to prevent transfer of hazardous waste from developed to less developed countries.

-Legislative history
+Passage

 The Environment Bill was announced in July 2018 and abandoned during the parliamentary wrangles over Brexit.
 It received its first reading on 30 January 2020, its second reading on 26 February, and reached committee stage on 10 March.
 In January 2021 it was "severely delayed" for a third time.